2019–20 CSA Women's Provincial T20 Competition: Competition format

 The 16 teams were divided into three divisions: a top division named "Top 6", and two lower divisions, Pools A and B. Teams played each other team in their group once in a round-robin format, with matches played using a Twenty20 format.
 The winner of the Top 6 group was crowned Champions.
 Due to the COVID-19 pandemic, the final five matches in the Top 6 league were cancelled.
 The points given to each team were therefore adjusted to simulate an equal number of matches played.

-The tournament ran concurrently with the 2019–20 CSA Women's Provincial League, with matches played either the day before or day after the corresponding encounter between two teams in the one-day tournament.
-To maintain this link for the following season, promotion and relegation in the Provincial T20 Competition was determined by standings in the Provincial League.
+The tournament ran concurrently with the 2019–20 CSA Women's Provincial League, with matches played either the day before or the day after the corresponding encounter between two teams in the one-day tournament.
+To maintain this link for the following season, promotion and relegation in the Provincial T20 Competition were determined by standings in the Provincial League.

 The groups worked on a points system with positions being based on the total points.
 Points were awarded as follows: